discoform/numberzs/_posts/2021-07-23-norman-mclaren-pas-de-deux-1.md

       visual music, abstract film, pixilation and graphical sound.

-      His awards included an Oscar for the Best Documentary in 1952 for Neighbours, a Silver Bear for best short documentary at the 1956 Berlin International Film Festival Rythmetic and a 1969 BAFTA Award for Best Animated Film for Pas de deux.
+      His awards included an Oscar for the Best Documentary in 1952 for Neighbours, a Silver Bear for best short documentary at the 1956 Berlin International Film Festival Rythmetic.

       Pas de deux is a 1968 short dance film by Norman McLaren, produced by the National Film Board of Canada.

+      Pas de deux received a 1969 BAFTA Award for Best Animated Film.
 # Optional recommended posts are determined by the post author and added here.
 This is good for SEO and internal linking.
 recommended_posts:
   title: